 Exercises are an integral part of emergency planning.
 It is a requirement under the CCA 2004 that a plan includes the provision of carrying out an exercise.
-Exercises provide an opportunity to test the effectiveness of the plan and for staff to practice their role in an emergency situation.
+Exercises provide an opportunity to test the effectiveness of the plan and for staff to practice their role in an emergency.

-As per the SLA, HCC EPRT will plan and facilitate a District exercise each year.
-HCC EPRT, in conjunction with the District Emergency Planning Liaison Officer, will produce a scenario of an incident impacting the District that requires an ECC response.
+Each year the District Emergency Planning Officer, will produce a scenario of an incident impacting on the district that requires an ECC response.